Vijendrapratap/Civic-Vigilance/README.md

 Design Assets
 - All wireframes and screenshots are under `design/`.
 Keep future design references and file-structure snapshots in this folder.

+UI/UX Notes
+- Updated screens with cleaner typography, rounded cards, and chips for categories.
+- Simplified auth: email + password only; social logins removed from UI and code paths.

+Demo Mode (no Supabase yet)
+- If `EXPO_PUBLIC_SUPABASE_URL` and `EXPO_PUBLIC_SUPABASE_ANON_KEY` are not set, the app runs in Demo Mode:
+  - You can sign up or sign in with any email/password.
+  - Feed shows local demo issues; creating an issue stores it locally (AsyncStorage).
+  - Comments also store locally.
+  - Set the env keys later to switch to real Supabase mode — no code changes needed.
+Local SQLite Mode
+- The app ships with a full local database using `expo-sqlite` so you can run completely offline:
+  - Tables: `users`, `profiles`, `issues`, `votes`, `comments (parent_id for threads)`, `authorities`.
+  - Authentication: email/password with bcryptjs hashing stored in SQLite; session kept in AsyncStorage.
+  - Voting: stored per user in `votes` and aggregated into `issues.upvotes/downvotes`.
+  - Comments: threaded via `comments.parent_id`.
+- Schema is created automatically at first run.
+See `lib/db.ts` for the SQL.
+- When you later add Supabase env keys, the app switches from SQLite to Supabase transparently.